Uppsala University, Department of Physics and Astronomy

 PhD student in Nuclear Disarmament Verification

-Do you want to an expert in applied nuclear physics and work with the support of competent and friendly colleagues in an international environment?
+Do you want to be an expert in applied nuclear physics and work with the support of competent and friendly colleagues in an international environment?
 Welcome to apply for a PhD position at Uppsala University.

 The Alva Myrdal Centre for Nuclear Disarmament (AMC) conducts research, teaching, and public outreach on the topic of nuclear disarmament.
 This PhD position is in a technical working group of AMC, placed at the division of Applied Nuclear Physics, department of Physics and Astronomy.
 The division has a broad research scope covering several topics related to nuclear fission and fusion.